jpavelka/IMSE780/md_src/sections/linear_programming.md

 <svg width=350 height=350 class="lpDraw" base="prototypeLp" altArgs='{"choosePoints": true}'> Sorry, your browser does not support inline SVG.</svg>

-Here we have a plot with $x_1$ on the horizontal axis, $x_2$ on the vertical axis, and a line drawn for each of the constraints in +@eq:prototypeLp.
-Moreover, if you hover over a constraint line, the side of the line satisfied by the inequality is shaded light gray[^mobileHover].
+Here we have a plot with $x_1$ on the horizontal axis, $x_2$ on the vertical axis, and a line drawn for each **constraint boundary** (the line that forms the boundary of what is permitted by the corresponding constraint) for the constraints +@eq:prototypeLp.
+Moreover, if you hover over a constraint boundary, the side of the line satisfied by the inequality is shaded light gray[^mobileHover].
 The feasible region is the portion of the plot where all the constraints are satisfied, and it is plainly visible as the gray-shaded region in the bottom-left.
-Such an intersection of linear inequalities is called a __polyhedron__, and in cases such as this where the polyhedron is bounded (i.e. doesn't go off to infinity in some direction) we also call it a __polytope__.
+Such an intersection of linear inequalities is called a **polyhedron**, and in cases such as this where the polyhedron is bounded (i.e. doesn't go off to infinity in some direction) we also call it a **polytope**.

 If you click on the plot (or enter values in the text boxes) a point will be drawn on the plot.
 If the point is a feasible solution, it will be colored black and the objective value at the solution is show below the plot.
 Otherwise, if the solution is infeasible the point will be colored red and the violated inequalities will flash.